laravel/docs/collections.md

     // ['name' => 'Diego', 'age' => 23]

-Similar to the [where](#method-where) method, you may pass one argument to get the first element that meets the where clause:
+Like the [where](#method-where) method, you may pass one argument to the `firstWhere` method.
+In this scenario, the `firstWhere` method will return the first item where the given item key's value is "truthy":

     $collection->firstWhere('age');